Scarthyla goinorum

 Scarthyla goinorum, also known commonly as the Madre de Dios treefrog and the Tarauaca snouted treefrog, is a species of frog in the family Hylidae.
 The species is endemic to South America.

 Etymology

 The specific name, goinorum (genitive plural), is in honor of American herpetologists Coleman J. Goin and Olive B. Goin, who were husband and wife.

 Geographic range

-S. goinorum is found in Bolivia, Brazil, Colombia, and Peru.
+Scarthyla goinorum is found in Bolivia, Brazil, Colombia, and Peru.

 Habitat

-The natural habitats of S. goinorum are subtropical or tropical moist lowland forests, rivers, and intermittent rivers.
+The natural habitats of Scarthyla goinorum are subtropical or tropical moist lowland forests, rivers, and intermittent rivers.

 Conservation status

-S. goinorum is threatened by habitat loss.
+Scarthyla goinorum is threatened by habitat loss.